mosip/documentation/docs/sandbox-details/README.md

 Environment links are available [here](https://collab.mosip.net/).

+To know more about the setup Details for Inji in Collab environment, refer [Inji Setup Guide](https://docs.mosip.io/1.2.0/collab-getting-started-guide/collab-inji-setup-guide).

 ## Synergy

 Synergy is our stable environment where the latest released version of the MOSIP platform and applications are deployed for partners to integrate and test.